survivalftw/C-SHARP-LECTURE-1/ANALYTIC_CONTROL_TASK/TASK/README.md

 # FINAL CONTROL WORK TASK #

 Hello.
-This task was to create a program to convert a given string array to array containing only 3 or below character elemets (I used C#).
+This task was to create a program to convert given string array to one containing only 3 or below character elements (I used C#).

 Run the program, input eight string elements and press enter.